WalletWasabi/WasabiDoc/docs/why-wasabi/WhyFinancialPrivacy.md

 # Why Financial Privacy is Especially Important

 > The possibility to be anonymous or pseudonymous relies on you not revealing any identifying information about yourself in connection with the bitcoin addresses you use.
-If you post your bitcoin address on the web, then you’re associating that address and any transactions with it with the name you posted under.
+If you post your bitcoin address on the web, then you're associating that address and any transactions with it with the name you posted under.
-If you posted under a handle that you haven’t associated with your real identity, then you’re still pseudonymous.
+If you posted under a handle that you haven't associated with your real identity, then you're still pseudonymous.
 For greater privacy, it's best to use bitcoin addresses only once.

 By Satoshi Nakamoto in [How anonymous are bitcoins? - Bitcointalk](https://bitcointalk.org/index.php?topic=8.msg34#msg34)